Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 - oleic acid 2 – 6%

 Unique from other oils

 Castor oil is unique from other oils because it contains ricinoleic acid, and it is rarely found in other plants.
 This fatty acid makes up 90% of the oil.
 Research has been ongoing in learning the benefits of this unique oil.
 Anti-inflammatory treatments, accelerated tissue regrowth, digestion, ringworm and much more.

-- Triglycerides found in Castor oil help to fight skin infections.
+- Triglycerides found in Castor oil helps to fight skin infections.